kevin-l1/c0523-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- How do you store data in `localStorage`?
+- How do you store data in `localStorage`? localStorage.setItem()

-- How do you retrieve data from `localStorage`?
+- How do you retrieve data from `localStorage`? localStorage.getItem()

 - What data type can `localStorage` save in the browser?
+Only strings

 - When does the `'beforeunload'` event fire on the `window` object?
+The beforeunload event is fired when the window, the document and its resources are about to be unloaded.

 ## Notes